shuozhixu/Materials_2024/README.md

 Follow the steps in the previous section `Ag/Cu Nanolaminate - type 1`.
 The data file here is either `data.AgCu_type2_Ag_5nm_x` or `data.AgCu_type2_Cu_5nm_x`, where `x` varies from `1` to `10`.
 Also, in line 28 of the input file, change the last directory name to `AgCu_type2_Ag_x` or `AgCu_type2_Cu_x`, where `x` varies from `1` to `10`.

-Here, you will eventually obtain 20 stress-strain curves.
+Here, we will eventually obtain 20 stress-strain curves.

 ## Single crystalline pure metals

 There are two pure metals, Cu and Ag.
 We can simulate the dislocation glide in their single crystals, and compare results with those in nanolaminates.

 The dislocation glide in a Cu single crystal has been modeled in [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) using the same [Cu potential](https://doi.org/10.1103/PhysRevB.63.224106) used here, with the stress-strain curves shown in Figure 2 (labels: SC-Cu and FC-Cu). `SC` is when periodic boundary conditions are applied along the dislocation line; `FC` is when traction-free conditions are applied along the dislocation line.
+The same paper also calculated the \{112\} free surface energy in Cu, 1432 mJ/m<sup>2</sup>.

 Here, we will simulate the dislocation dynamics in a Ag single crystal.